 Interest rate price risk is the risk that the fair value of interest bearing financial instruments will fluctuate because of changes in the market interest rates.
-The Foundation's cash and cash equivalents earn interest at prevailing market rates.
+The Foundation's cash balances earn interest at prevailing market rates, and the Foundation does not hold any other interest earning financial instruments.
 As a result, management believes that the interest rate exposure related to these financial instruments is negligible.